viktor-pfaffenrot/oBDSChat/docs/user/how-to/use-obdschat.md

 4. Verify the XML path and oBDS version first.
 5. Review datatype, cardinality, allowed values, and highlighted XSD lines.
 6. Use `Offizielle XSD` when you need the complete upstream file.

-The embedded field view is exact-path and exact-version evidence.
-A same-named element can occur at several XML paths, so the path is part of its identity.

 ## Inspect Umsetzungsleitfaden evidence